Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 ## Payout

-When a match is made, the payout promise that the user can get from their seat is resolved to a promises for payment.
+When a match is made, the payout promise in a user's seat resolves to a promise for payment.
+For Bob:

 ```js
 const { Asset: bobAssetPayoutP, Price: bobPricePayoutP } = await bobSeat.getPayouts();